 Students enrolling in any Health Science Education program must undergo a Level II criminal background check and drug screening, per The Joint Commission.
 Students who do not have a valid social security number may encounter difficulty with certain state licensing agencies and registries.
 Contact the program counselor for specific information.
 Students with questions or concerns should contact Dana Allen, the Practical Nursing Counselor by e-mail at Dana.Allen@browardschools.com or by phone at 754.322.2818.

-For more information about the Practical Nursing/LPN Training program, contact us today!
+For more information about the Practical Nursing/LPN Training program, sign up today for a program orientation today!

 This program is accredited by: